-- 1 Right-click the ZENworks icon in the notification area. - 2 Click Technician Application. - 3 In the left navigation pane, click Policies.
+- 1 Double-click the (a) icon in the notification area. - 2 In the left navigation pane, click Policies.

 If both user-associated and device-associated policies are effective for a device, only the policy that takes precedence according to the Policy Conflict Resolution settings is applied on the device.
-However, the Effective status for both policies is displayed as Success in the ZENworks Agent icon.
+However, the Effective status for both policies is displayed as Success in the ZENworks Adaptive Agent icon.

-If the User Management Agent Feature is disabled or uninstalled in ZENworks Control Center (Agent Features panel on the ZENworks Agent page), the status for the DLU policy on the ZENworks Agent Policies page is displayed as Success, even though the policy is not effective on the device.
+If the User Management Agent Feature is disabled or uninstalled in ZENworks Control Center (Agent Features panel on the ZENworks Agent page), the status for the DLU policy on the ZENworks Adaptive Agent Policies page is displayed as Success, even though the policy is not effective on the device.

-5 Windows Bundles
+4 Windows Bundles